Resources for Your Classroom

 Help astronomers classify galaxies at Galaxy Zoo!
 By signing up for a group account using the Navigator, your students will learn about statistics by exploring data contained within their classifications.
 They can make histograms and scatter graphs to investigate the size, brightness, and distance of select galaxies.

 NASA Wavelength is a new digital collection of Earth and space science resources for educators of all levels – from elementary to college, to out-of-school programs.
-This online database of all NASA Science Mission Directorate educational products is searchable by audience type, grade level, topic, and keyword.
 NASA Wavelength was developed by a team from the Space Science Laboratory and Lawrence Hall of Science at the University of California, Berkley, the Institute for Global Environmental Strategies (IGES), and the Adler Planetarium.